J0s3221/Route-Selection-Algorithm-Virtual-Buses/README.md

 To prevent the case of a user not being picked up by any bus for not fitting any current route it is also implemented a hierarchical grading that go's up with time making customers request that are waiting for longer have priority over just requests just made.

-This is a proof of concept project but it is thought out to be implemented in low density constricted areas which would also diminish the just state problem.
+This is a proof of concept project, but it is thought out to be implemented in low density constricted areas which would also diminish the just state problem.

+## Implementation & Context

+Start by explaining the imagened target area and the assumptions made

+Then explain the heuristics/rules of decision implemented

+## Demonstration Scenarios

+Here's list and explain the demonstration scenarios and their expected ouput

+## Pratical Guide

+Here explain how to run the program and tests

 ## Developers